 - — Excellent Source of Vitamin A and Vitamin K

-- — This food is low in Saturated Fat, and very low in Cholesterol.
+- — Low in Saturated Fat, and Cholesterol.

 Organic Arugula Seeds for Sprouting Fantastic Microgreens

-If you are looking for a way to enrich your diet with some essential nutrients, Organic Arugula Seeds is an absolute must-have.
-They can be used for growing delicious spicy microgreens or even full-fledged arugula plants.
-Both types of greens would be packed with vitamins A and C as well as a variety of enzymes.
+Organic Arugula Seeds is an absolute must-have if you are looking for a way to enrich your diet with some essential nutrients.
+You are welcome to use it for growing delicious spicy microgreens or even full-fledged arugula plants.
+Both types of greens loaded with vitamins A and C as well as a variety of enzymes.

 Italian arugula seeds are the most popular because they are of the highest quality and germinate well.
 There are three main types of arugula plants, but all of them are very similar and differ mostly by the potency of flavor.

 Arugula is the most flavorful leafy green you can find.
-This plant is related to the mustard family and its leaves, flowers, and even edible arugula seeds all taste spicy, peppery, and a bit pungent.
-Due to the potency of the flavor you can use this type of green as a herb to spice up your food.
-Add it to sauces and salads or the occasional green smoothie.
+This plant is related to the mustard family, and its leaves, flowers, and even edible arugula seeds all taste spicy, peppery, and a bit pungent.
+Due to the potency of the flavor, you can use this type of green as a herb to spice up your food.
+Add it to sauces and salads or make your green smoothies even greener.